 PTSD and Your FamilySkip to the navigation

 Your family is an important part of your recovery.
-They can be there to listen and to help you through rough
+They can be there to listen and to help you through rough times.

-PTSD.
+It's also important that you help your family understand PTSD.
 They may not always know how to respond when they see you hurting.
 They may feel scared, sad, guilty, or even angry about your condition.